Stock Option Financial Advisor for Equity Compensation & Pre-IPO Planning

 • Founders and executives with concentrated company stock exposure

-Nationally Recognized Specialist in Stock Options and Equity Compensation
+Nationally Recognized Specialist in Stock Compensation

 Kristin McKenna, CFP®, President of Darrow Wealth Management, is a nationally recognized specialist in employee stock options and equity compensation planning.
 Our work and perspectives have been featured by a range of media outlets.